Near Hagerman in Chaves County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division.

 Other nearby markers.
 At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
-Rio Felix Bridge (approx. 6.6 miles away); Civilian Conservation Corps (approx. 7.8 miles away); Artesia (approx. 14.2 miles away).
+Rio Felix Bridge (approx. 6.6 miles away); Civilian Conservation Corps Artesia (approx. 14.2 miles away).

 Also see . . .

 1. Blackdom.
 The most famous all-Black community in New Mexico was Blackdom.
-It was a modest town on the plains of the New Mexico and was the first all-Black (Submitted on June 10, 2012.)
+It was a modest town on the plains of the New Mexico and was the first all-Black settlement in the New Mexico territory and had its inception at the end of the 19th century.
+The town was located 18 miles southwest of Roswell.
+(Submitted on June 10, 2012.)

 2. Blackdom - "Colores".
 This youtube video tells the story of Blackdom.
 (Submitted on June 10, 2012.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 8, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 882 times since then and 77 times this year.
+It was originally submitted on June 8, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,036 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on June 8, 2012, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.